-What impact does UX/UI design truly have in this altered landscape?
+What impact does UI/UX design truly have in this altered landscape?
 Large-scale use of IoT will rely heavily on brand-new ways of working.
 Fluid, secure flow of data between sensors, devices, applications, and people is essential to success.
-A key aspect of this flow will be major and unprecedented collaboration between software developers (at both the application and embedded levels) and interface designers.
+A key aspect of this flow will be a major and unprecedented collaboration between software developers (at both the application and embedded levels) and interface designers.
 This will be a hallmark of design in an IoT world.

 Successful collaborations will result in the simplest possible designs with no waste or inefficiencies.
 Increased machine learning, from sensors, will deliver surprise performance correlations for users.
 Customized dashboards, or dashboard apps that can be customized by the consumer, will be more important than ever.
 Data service exchanges will rule the day.

-Big challenges lie ahead for IoT
+Big Challenges Lie Ahead for IoT

-Cybersecurity and privacy issues within both the IoT infrastructure and connected “things” are of premium importance — and in some cases may drive UX/UI.
+Cybersecurity and privacy issues within both the IoT infrastructure and connected “things” are of premium importance — and in some cases may drive UI/UX.
 Efforts to harmonize competing telecoms and wireless standards may also dictate some aspects of design.

 The information delivered by IoT will also be tailored to end users, and there are widely divergent problems to be solved.
 Think about how extensively the information needed by a homeowner will differ from what’s needed by a manufacturer of heavy equipment.
 Or a software developer.
-Great UX/UI will make all the difference in tailoring smart ways of addressing tough problems.
+Great UI/UX will make all the difference in tailoring smart ways of addressing tough problems.
 Another nut to crack: Internet of Things technology has a lot of moving parts to be implemented.
 Elegantly designed solutions for specific, custom needs are the key for speed to market and meaningful use of IoT.

-Understanding the benefits of IoT
+Understanding the Benefits of IoT